stefwalter/blog/content/technical/installer-anti-pattern.md

  3. Choices related to configuration options should happen after the install process.

-    The user experience for configuring the application or system should be discoverable and usable.
+    The user experience for configuring the application or system should be discoverable, usable and repeatable.
 It should be obvious to the user where to go to change a configuration option post install.
 [Hint.](http://cockpit-project.org/)

 The corollary here is to make the system or application have a minimal amount of immutable constants that need to be specified by the user and therefore: